• Skip to primary navigation

 Can I get an oral anti-fungal medication for my condition via Miiskin?

-Yes, oral antifungal medications are an option for certain fungal infections, especially when the infection is severe, widespread, or resistant to topical treatments.
+Yes, in addition to topical medications, you can also get an oral antifungal medication for certain fungal infections, especially when the infection is severe, widespread, or resistant to topical treatments.
 Oral antifungals like fluconazole, itraconazole, or terbinafine are commonly prescribed for conditions such as extensive athlete’s foot, onychomycosis (fungal nail infections), or deep fungal infections that affect the body more systemically.
-These medications work internally, targeting the fungus from within and providing a more comprehensive approach compared to topical treatments alone.
-However, oral antifungals may have some side effects or drug interactions, so they are typically reserved for cases where topical treatments are insufficient.

 skin problems and diseases